rodeoflagellum/rodeoflagellum.github.io/site.md

 status: "Notes"
 tags: [epistemics, site, personal]
 image: /assets/images/hunting_scene_with_a_harbor_1970.17.103.jpg
-desc: "I want what I write to be accurate, measured, honest, and clear (there are more, but these stand out to me).
-This page describes considerations relevant to most content on the site, and exists as a place for me to brainstorm and refine my writing ideas; this page is a TODO list in some ways."
+desc: "I want what I write to mainly be accurate and clear.
+This page describes considerations relevant to most content on the site, and exists as a place for me to brainstorm and refine my site-design ideas; in some ways, this page is a TODO list."
 ---

-__Disclaimer__: I am in the process of creating the content for this page.
+__Disclaimer__: I am in the process of editing the content of this page.
 More broadly, I am still sorting out how I would like to communicate in writing on this site, what I want to do with it, and what I expect's it place in the greater ecosystem of the Internet to be.

 ---